scarv/miracle/experiments/latent-leakage/README.md

 # Latent Execution Leakage

-This is Dan's "spectre for side-channels" idea.
+**This is Dan's "spectre for side-channels" idea.**

-In an `N` length pipeline (without considering branch prediction for now) control flow changes typically occur in the very last stage.
+In an `N` length pipeline (without considering branch prediction for now) control flow changes are *taken* in the very last stage.
+This has several implications:

-- This means that there are upto `N-1` instructions in varying stages of completion in preceeding stages.
+- There are upto `N-1` instructions in varying stages of completion in preceeding stages.

-Questions:
+- There may be results already computed from secret date in a pipeline register about to be thrown away.

+- There may be secret operands which have been read but not computed on in a pipeline register about to be thrown away.

+In large super-scalar / out-of-order CPUs, it was possible for un-committed instructions to influence micro-architectural state in an architecturally detectable way.
+This gave rise to spectre and meltdown.

+In a single-issue, in-order, pipelined CPU *without perfect branch prediction*, it is *inevitable* that some instructions will progress through the pipeline and be partially executed in the shadow of a taken control flow change.

+**Questions:**

 1. Can we identify the presence of these instructions using side-channel leakage information?

    - Can we exploit whatever leakage they produce?

    - If we cannot observe this leakage, why might that be?

 2. Does such leakage contribute to "ghost" leakage observed in the past, where certain values continue to leak long after they are "finished" with.

+3. How likely is this sort of leakage to occur?

 ---